Bazz-B/job-trend-analysis/README.md

 Use TABLEAU to generate maps and frequency of job postings based on location in Malaysia.

--SARIMAX MODEL & ARIMA MODEL
+-SARIMA MODEL & ARIMA MODEL

 To make predictions based on patterns from the data collected.
 A conclusion shall be made based on the value of Mean Absolute Error (MAE) and Mean Squared Error (MSE).